Six ways you’re blowing out your labour budget

 Welcoming new employees to the team is exciting, but it can also put a big dent in your labour budget.
-In fact, the national average cost per hire in the States is around $4129USD, depending on the industry.
+In fact, according to Bersin by Deloitte the national average cost per hire in the States is anywhere from US$3,000 to US$5,600, depending on the industry.
 This is why it’s so important to support new hires with a strategic onboarding experience that gets them up to speed, ASAP.

 Introduce cross training